phamcongthuy/challenge/_connect/child360-formerly-los-angeles-universal-preschool.md

   participate in collective community driven implementation.
 Child360 will build on its successful framework to support resident/stakeholder engagement and advocacy through community partnership.
-Successful stakeholder engagement and advocacy activities include: Parent Cafes, Strengthening Familiesâ„¢ trainings, Advocacy workshops, and Train-the-Trainers.
+Successful stakeholder engagement and advocacy activities include: Parent Cafes, Strengthening Families™ trainings, Advocacy workshops, and Train-the-Trainers.
 A trained delegate from each community will facilitate train-the-trainer advocacy trainings.
 Delegates will be trained on how to develop outreach strategies to engage schools,